-- get the State Pension
+- get State Pension

 If you’ve got a Winter Fuel Payment before, you do not need to claim again unless you’ve deferred your State Pension or moved abroad.

-The deadline for you to make a claim for winter 2021 to 2022 is 31 March 2022
+The deadline to make a claim for Winter 2022 to 2023 is 31 March 2023.

 Warm home discount scheme

-You could get £140 off your electricity bill for winter 2021/2022 under the warm home discount scheme.
-The scheme opens on 18 October 2021.
+You could get £150 off your electricity bill for winter 2022/2023 under the warm home discount scheme.
+The scheme will reopen on 14 November 2022.

-You may be able to get the discount on your gas bill instead if your supplier provides you with both gas and electricity.
+You may be able to get the discount on your gas bill instead if your supplier provides you with both gas and electricity and you’re eligible.
 Contact your supplier to find out.

 If you didn't get a letter